 Curling is a game of strategy and precision.
 The way teams approach an end depends on which team has the hammer and what the score is.
 In this tutorial, we will explore the various curling strategies that a team can pursue in a given end.

-Strategy with Hammer
+Strategy with the Hammer

 When a team has the hammer, they are trying to score two points or more.
-Remember that since your team has the hammer, your team 'controls' the outcome of the end - your opponent has no reactionary shot to the hammer.
-To setup your team's chances for scoring two or more points, it is best to start by throwing at least one corner guard.
+Remember that since your team has the hammer, your team controls the outcome of the end - your opponent has no reactionary shot to the hammer.
+To set up your team's chances for scoring two or more points, it is best to start by throwing at least one corner guard.
 This will allow you to draw behind a guard and have a stone eligible for scoring.

 It is also important to keep the middle of the sheet open.
 If your opponent throws a center guard, remove it at the appropriate time (beware of the Five Rock Rule).
-If your opponent draws in to the house, you can try to throw a takeout or lighter weight hit.
+If your opponent draws into the house, you can try to throw a takeout or lighter weight hit.

-Strategy without Hammer
+Strategy without the Hammer

 When a team does not have the hammer, they are trying to force their opponent to score only one point.
 Note that your team has no reactionary shot to your opponent's final shot.
-To setup your team's chances for forcing your opponent to score only one point, it is best to start by throwing a center guard.
+To set up your team's chances for forcing your opponent to score only one point, it is best to start by throwing a center guard.
 After you throw that, you can draw to the top 4 foot, and be buried behind the center guard.